 Labradoodles are easy to train and they respond best to positive reinforcement training.

-In addition, Labradoodles require frequent interaction and positive reinforcement training—something recommended for all breeds—and benefit from lots of activity.
+Plus, Labradoodles require frequent interaction and positive reinforcement training.
+This is something recommended for all breeds.
+They also benefit from lots of activity.

 This can help reduce behaviors like jumping around small children and other guests.